larryaasen/dive/dive_ui/example/README.md

 ![image](example3-media-player.png)

+## Example 4 - Streaming

+This example shows how to use dive_ui, dive_core, and dive_obslib to create a non-UI app that will stream to Twitch.
+* Use `DiveCoreElements` to track the scene, audio source, and video source.
+* Create a scene (`DiveScene`).
+* Create a DiveAudioSource for the main audio.
+* Create a video source (`DiveVideoSource`) for the last video input (`DiveInputs.video()`).
+* Create the streaming output `DiveOutput`.
+* Start streaming to Twitch.
+* Usage: flutter run lib/main_example4.dart -d macos

 ## Example 6 - Counter

 This example shows how to run the counter sample without any dive_ui code, linking in the obslib into the macos app.
+* Usage: flutter run lib/main_example4.dart -d macos

 ## Writing an app with Dive UI